NVIDIA/NVFlare/examples/prostate/prostate_2D/README.md

 ```
 python3 ./result_stat/plot_tensorboard_events.py
 ```
-The TensorBoard curves for validation Dice for the 150 epochs (150 rounds, 1 local epochs per round) during training are shown below:
+The TensorBoard curves (smoothed with weight 0.8) for validation Dice for the 150 epochs (150 rounds, 1 local epochs per round) during training are shown below:
 ![All training curve](./figs/all_training.png)

 ### Testing score